Bias A-head? Analyzing Bias in Transformer-Based Language Model Attention Heads: Introduction

 Transformer-based pretrained language models such as BERT \citep{devlin2018bert}, GPT-2 \citep{radford2019language}, and large foundation models such GPT-3 \citep{brown2020language}, PaLM \citep{chowdhery2022palm}, and LLaMA \citep{touvron2023llama} have achieved superior performance in many natural language processing (NLP) tasks \citep{adlakha2023evaluating, gao2023exploring, li2023evaluating, wei2023zero, yao2023tree}.
 However, since PLMs and foundation models are trained on large human-written corpora, they often encode undesired stereotypes towards different social groups, such as gender, race, or people with disabilities \citep{bender2021dangers, blodgett-etal-2020-language,hutchinson-etal-2020-social}.
 For example, GPT-2 has been shown to generate stereotypical text when prompted with context containing certain races such as African-American \citep{sheng-etal-2019-woman}.
 A stereotype is an over-simplified belief about a particular group of people, e.g., ``women are emotional.''
 Stereotyping can cause representational harms \citep{blodgett-etal-2020-language,barocas2017problem} because it can lead to discrimination, prejudice, and unfair treatment of individuals based on their membership in a particular group \citep{fiske1998stereotyping}.

 In order to design robust and accountable NLP systems, a rich and growing body of literature has investigated the stereotypes in PLMs from two perspectives.
 The first line of work aims to quantify the stereotypical biases.
 For example, \citet{may-etal-2019-measuring} propose a Sentence Encoder Association Test (SEAT), and \citet{nadeem-etal-2021-stereoset} develop the StereoSet dataset to assess if a PLM encodes stereotypes.
 The second line of work aims to propose de-biasing strategies that remove undesired stereotypical association biases from PLMs \citep{zhou2023causal,guo2022auto,he-etal-2022-controlling,kaneko-bollegala-2021-debiasing}.
-Similarly, foundations model also needs to be further aligned to alleviate its bias concern, using techniques such as Reinforcement Learning from Human Feedback (RLHF) \citep{ouyang2022training}.
+Similarly, foundation models also need to be further aligned to alleviate its bias concern, using techniques such as Reinforcement Learning from Human Feedback (RLHF) \citep{ouyang2022training}.
+We later demonstrate that RLHF can help reduce biases by comparing LLaMA-2 with LLaMA-2-Chat.
 However, there are still gaps in understanding stereotypical biases in transformer-based language models.
 For bias assessment, while the common practice uses one score to quantify the model bias, it is unclear how the bias manifests internally in a language model.
 For bias mitigation, existing works are usually designed in an end-to-end fashion with a ``bias neutralization'' objective, but the inner-workings of the entire debiasing procedure remain a black-box.
 There is a need for in-depth analysis that uncovers how biases are encoded \textit{inside} language models.